 At the beginning of each academic year, a key element of our behaviour strategy is supporting pupils in learning new school routines.
 This is key for the youngest pupils in our school as well as pupils moving to new year groups.
 All areas of general behaviour that can be sensibly translated into a routine are done so explicitly.
 This removes uncertainty about school expectations, reduces anxiety and creates a framework of what is expected.

 Pupils are aware of the key routines in their year groups.
-We have adapted our school rules to support some of the new routines that have been put in place as a result of the coronavirus (Covid-19) pandemic.
 Children are able to explain the school rules based around the three key areas:

 - Be Safe